 - Looks 3.5/5 – They look good but are only available in one colour.
 Black is practical sure, but variety is the spice of life after all.

 Vegan and green 4/5

 Inov-8 have said these are 100% vegan hiking boots as are all their synthetic boots.
 This is great as not a lot of brands are able to guarantee this.

 As a company Inov-8 is also trying to take steps to lower its environmental impact which you can read about here.

 The Inov-8 Roclite Pro G 400 GTX is at the pricier end of the spectrum.
 With all that tech, durability and being so lightweight, this is a boot for avid hikers who want to pay a bit more for its reliability.

 An incredibly lightweight and durable boot, with epic grip and all-day comfort.
-It’s versatile and reliable making it a brilliant adventure enabler.
+It’s versatile and reliable, making it a brilliant adventure enabler.
 However, durability massively lets it down, particularly considering the price point.

 - Durable and waterproof

 - Flexible and comfortable

 - Incredibly lightweight